RickStrahl/VisualStudioSnippetConverter/README.md

 This is a small hacky project to convert Visual Studio Code Snippets to:

-* Visual Studio Code Code Snippets
+* VS Code Code Snippets
 * Rider Live Templates